Plymouth History Museums

 Website: www.jenneymuseum.org

 The Jenney Museum is dedicated to the history of Plymouth.
-The exhibits explore the history of the pilgrims, the abolitionist movement and Underground railroad stations in the Plymouth.
+The exhibits explore the history of the pilgrims, the abolitionist movement, and Underground Railroad stations in Plymouth.

 The museum also offers two different walking tours around Plymouth: the Discover Plymouth walking tour and the Monuments to the Forefathers walking tour.